Reading Room Policies

 - Photocopying and scanning are provided as a service by the Rare Book & Manuscript Library; personal copiers and scanners are not permitted.

-- The Columbia Center for Oral History must authorize requests to photocopy material from the Oral History Collection of Columbia University.
+- Oral History Archives staff must authorize requests to reproduce material from the Oral History Archives of Columbia University.